mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Participants draw on their cultural experience at home and from work contexts to guide interactions with others.
 Some experience is of general coding proficiency and practices (previously explored) while other experience relates to experience of GDPs through home game play.

+#### Practitioner and setting influences on community apprenticeship practices

+It is important to address contextual factors that facilitated and shaped development of some initial creative practices.

+Research and teaching practices, the location at the university and being part of a research project.
+Eliza effect?
+If so how relevant?

+Availability of resources potentially novel.
+For example, the ability to have that number of identical computers for this audience in particular, and using this shape of working which was determined by technical reasons but which had an impact nevertheless on the ability for students to move around the room and the absence of a front for the teacher to teach from.
+After attempts in previous sessions I abandoned attempts to use the screen in the space to do explicit teaching.
+The process was very disruptive to the emerging group behaviours and practices.

+I set up the working pattern based on my professional experiences and my own academic and cultural interests.
+As mentioned in the introduction, DIY culture, remix culture, repair culture, TAZ events are strong influences to the learning design based on the ideals of an autonomous community.

 #### Family practices - and linking to home knowledge

 The following exchange shows how the use of GDPs allow the continuation of home practices.